Dasharo/dcu/README.md

 #### Compiling cbfstool

-The cbfstool can be comppiled from source if needed.
+The cbfstool can be compiled from source if needed.

 ```bash
 git clone https://review.coreboot.org/coreboot.git